PseudoDevs/IamGhost/abcmd8.md

-Last updated: 2024-04-07 17:45:31
+Last updated: 2024-04-07 17:46:04
-Random Quote: Sorry buddy, wish I could help you, but my hands are tied.
-Oh no wait, that was last night! - Barney Stinson
+Random Quote: He would have killed me but for Howland Reed.  -  Eddard Stark